Artist & Co-Founder of The Wall of Song Project

 Interdisciplinary Art Lecturer, Department of Art and Art History, SJSU

 Mel Day is a SF Bay Area-based British-Canadian interdisciplinary artist, former college athlete, art lecturer in the Department of Art & Art History at San José State University and and co-founder of The Wall of Song Project.
-Launched on Inauguration Day, 2017 in Washington, D.C and at the San Jose Institute of Contemporary Art, Wall of Song’s ongoing collaborative project, FEELING GOOD, explores the expressive possibilities of art, song, and sport for women’s athletics and a more equitable, racially just community with The Institute for the Study of Sport, Society & Social Change and a number of partners and participants.
+Launched on Inauguration Day, 2017 in Washington, D.C and at the San Jose Institute of Contemporary Art, Wall of Song’s ongoing collaborative project, FEELING GOOD, explores the expressive possibilities of art, song, and sport for women’s athletics, mental and physical well being, and a more equitable, racially just community with The Institute for the Study of Sport, Society & Social Change and a number of affinity groups.